Future Challenge Areas

 SSHRC partners with other organizations to offer several joint initiatives that complement SSHRC’s Talent, Insight and Connection programs:

-- The Canadian Initiative on Social Statistics Research Data Centres Program is a strategic joint initiative of SSHRC, the Canadian Institutes of Health Research and Statistics Canada to promote research and training in the application of social statistics.
+- The Canadian Initiative on Social Statistics Research Data Centres Program is a joint initiative of SSHRC and the Canadian Institutes of Health Research to promote research and training in the application of social statistics.